The Pros and Cons of Fresh Apple Juice You Should Know

 2. Relieves Constipation

-Apple juice contains both dietary fiber and sorbitol, a component that gives you a laxative effect whenever you have problems with indigestion or constipation.
-According to the U.S. Department of Agriculture, one medium apple contains 4.4 g of fiber and 18.91 g of sugar.
+Apple juice contains both dietary fiber and sorbitol, a component that gives a laxative effect whenever you have problems with indigestion or constipation.
+According to U.S. Dietary guidelines, a standard apple, with skin, contains 4.8 g of dietary fiber.

 Apple juice is also rich in pectin, which is a water-soluble fiber that can help with bowel movement, and iron that helps relieve most gastrointestinal issues.
-Apple juice for babies works wonders, especially if they continuously get constipated.
+Apple juice for babies works wonders, especially if they get constipated often.

 3. Good for Hydration